-Mt.
-Fuji is perhaps one of the most iconic symbols of Japan and it is an absolute wonder.
-If you are planning to pay a visit to see its beauties, here is a list of the top 6 places worth checking out.
+Fuji-san is perhaps one of the most iconic symbols of Japan and it is an absolute wonder.
+If you are planning to pay a visit to see its beauties, here is a list of the top 6 places to view Mt.
+Fuji.

 1. Fuji Shibazakura Festival

 During my visit to Japan in May, I was able to catch the Fuji Shibazakura Festival – aka pink moss festival.
 It was such an epic sight to witness and seeing pink moss lined up perfectly across the Mt.
 Fuji horizon was just an incredibly breathtaking experience that I will never forget.
-If you haven’t read my previous blog post ≪Everything you need to know about Japan’s Fuji Shibazakura Festival≫, you need to get on it.
-I share insights on how to get the festival as well as where to find the best photo ops.
-It’s a must read!
+Head over to my previous blog post for “Everything you need to know about Japan’s Fuji Shibazakura Festival.”

 2. Chureito Pagoda